PCT Class of 2016 Survey: The Gear Guide

 On average, people who COMPLETED THE PCT had a starting base weight that was 3.68 lbs / 1.67 kg lighter than people who DID NOT FINISH.

-Obviously, this does not mean that if you cut your starting base weight by 3.68 lbs / 1.67 kg you’re going to finish the trail, but it is interesting to see that there’s a significant difference.
+Obviously, this does not mean that cutting your starting base weight by 3.68 lbs / 1.67 kg will make you finish the trail, but it is interesting to see that there’s a significant difference.

-Next, let’s take a look at how base weights compare between people who were thru-hiking their first long-distance trail and those who had already done a long-distance thru-hike.
+Next, let’s compare the base weights of people who were thru-hiking their first long-distance trail and those who had already done one.

 I don’t know about you, but I would say that this information makes an awfully good case for you getting your base weight down.